jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 `scr:rateable` aspect to it, simultaneously setting the aspect-based properties to test values.
 It then makes sure it can get those same test values back.

-To run the test, you have a few options.
-If you've already launched the embedded Tomcat with `run.sh` or `mvn alfresco:run` then you can just run the test from your IDE, for example.
+To run the test, first start the Docker containers by running `./run.sh build_start`.
+Once everything comes up, run `./run.sh test`.

-If the embedded Tomcat server is not running, you can switch to the root of your project directory and run `mvn install` from the command line.
+In SDK 3.0.1 the embedded Tomcat server is started and tests are run automatically when you run `mvn install`.
+Or, if the Tomcat server is already running you can run `mvn test`.

 In SDK 3.0.1 you may see a stack trace after running `mvn install`.
 Scroll up a bit and you should see that the test ran successfully.